bogdanRada/capistrano_multiconfig_parallel/README.md

 -	The Capfile file will also be automatically changed to require [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) if you haven't done so yet.
 -	The changes to Capfile will be automatically reverted when the command finishes ( with success or error ) if the [capistrano_sentinel](https://github.com/bogdanRada/capistrano_sentinel) gem is not part of your Gemfile
 -	If you are using RVM and there is a .rvmrc file in your project root directory and bash is available , the script will use bash emulator in order to properly load RVM gemsets because .rvmrc files need trusting
+-	**Dont use BUNDLE EXEC command when running the executable for this gem unless you are using version 1 or this gem is part of the Gemfile of the application you are using.
+Otherwise just use the ```multicap``` executable without any prefix**

 If you are using a older version than 2.0 please refer to [README](https://github.com/bogdanRada/capistrano_multiconfig_parallel/blob/master/V1_README.md)
 ==========================================================================================================================================================